Skip to main content

 ASDC

-The KORUS-AQ field study was conducted in South Korea during May-June, 2016.
+The KORUS-AQ field study was conducted in South Korea during May and June 2016.
 The study was jointly sponsored by NASA and Korea’s National Institute of Environmental Research (NIER).
+The primary objectives were to investigate the factors controlling air quality in Korea (e.g., local emissions, chemical processes, and transboundary transport) and to assess future air quality observing strategies that would incorporate geostationary satellite observations.

-Surface observations provided details on ground-level air quality conditions while airborne sampling provided an assessment of conditions aloft relevant to satellite observations and necessary to understand the role of emissions, chemistry, and dynamics in determining air quality outcomes.
-The sampling region covers the South Korean peninsula and surrounding waters with a primary focus on the Seoul Metropolitan Area.
+To achieve these science objectives, the KORUS-AQ team adopted a highly coordinated sampling strategy involving surface and airborne measurements with both in situ and remote sensing instruments.
+Surface observations provided details on ground-level air quality conditions, while airborne sampling provided an assessment of conditions aloft that are necessary to understand the role of emissions, chemistry, and dynamics in determining air quality outcomes and to corroborate and understand satellite observations.
+The sampling region covered the South Korean peninsula and surrounding waters, with a primary focus on the Seoul Metropolitan Area.

-These data products support research focused on examining the impact of photochemistry and transport on ozone and aerosols, evaluating emissions inventories, and assessing the potential use of satellite observations in air quality studies.
+The data products support research focused on examining the impact of photochemistry and transport on ozone and aerosols, evaluating emissions inventories, and assessing the potential use of satellite observations in air quality studies.

 • Investigate the factors controlling air quality in Korea (e.g., local emissions, chemical processes, and transboundary transport)